SuperNar3k/a5e-statblock-importer/README.md

 ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2F5e-statblock-importer&colorB=blueviolet)
 ![License](https://img.shields.io/github/license/Aioros/5e-statblock-importer)

-# 5e Statblock Importer
+# A5e Statblock Importer
-A module for FoundryVTT's **Dungeons & Dragons Fifth Edition** System.
-Easily import 5e monster and NPC statblocks into your game.
+A module for FoundryVTT's **Advanced Dungeons & Dragons Fifth Edition** System.
+Easily import a5e monster and NPC statblocks into your game.
 As long as it's formatted using the standard WotC layout, it'll create a new actor with an NPC character sheet using those stats.

 ## How to use
 Once installed, you'll see a new button at the bottom of the characters tab that looks like this: